-For more information, see "Creating Customized Printer Lists" on page 85.
+For more information, see "Creating Customized Printer Lists" on page 97.

-You use the iPrint Map Designer to create maps of printer location through drag-and-drop technology.
+You use the iPrint Map Designer to create maps of printer locations through drag-and-drop feature.
 After the maps are created, they can be posted on a Web server for users to access.
 When users view the maps, they can find a printer close to their location and then click its icon.
 If they are not yet installed, the client software and the printer are installed on the user's workstation.
 For an example of using a list view, see /var/opt/novell/iprint/htdocs/examples/example1/innerweb.html.

-For more information on using the iPrint Map Designer, see "Creating Location-Based Maps with iPrint Map Designer" on page 83.
+For more information on using the iPrint Map Designer, see "Creating Location-Based Maps with iPrint Map Designer" on page 95.

 NOTE: The iPrint map pages now display browser-specific user instructions during printer installation.
-If you have upgraded to iPrint Client 6.0.0 for Windows, it is recommended that you recreate your map pages.
+If you have upgraded to iPrint Client 6.0.0 or later (for Windows), it is recommended that you recreate your map pages.

-4.2.4 Uninstalling iPrint Printers
+Uninstalling iPrint Printers